U.S. Stocks Mixed, Weighed Down by Energy Shares

 -- Retail shares rise after weekend sales

-The S&P 500 paused Monday, weighed down by a pullback in shares of energy companies.
+The S&P 500 paused just shy of a record Monday, weighed down by a pullback in shares of energy companies.

-Major indexes struggled for traction Monday, with the S&P 500 and Nasdaq giving up early gains to trade mostly lower in the second half of the session.
+Major indexes struggled for traction, with the S&P 500 and Nasdaq Composite both hitting their peaks for the trading day early on before losing ground.

 Shares of retailers jumped following the weekend's holiday sales, while oil-and-gas companies fell along with U.S. crude prices.